soniajoseph/soniajoseph/_drafts/2019-07-12-facial-recognition-collaborative-representation-draft1.md

 ## Let's talk about faces...

-Collaborative representation-based classification is basically using old data points to represent new data points.
+Collaborative representation-based classification is a neat way to use linear regression (an algorithm with continuous output) in order to classify new data points discretely.
 I like collaborative representation-based classification because of its visual elegance and [Tetris effect](https://en.wikipedia.org/wiki/Tetris_effect) on my thinking.

 We'll use the YALE face database, consisting of 15 subjects in 11 slightly different poses, for a total of 165 images, which I downloaded [here](http://www.cad.zju.edu.cn/home/dengcai/Data/FaceData.html) [^1][^2][^3][^4].